 With an attorney, you may be able to gather evidence or handle the insurance companies with more authority than if you did it alone.
 The fact that many people attempt to resolve these claims alone is astounding, especially when they’re trying to handle legal affairs from a different state.

-Get Assistance from a Tampa Auto Accident Attorney
+Get Assistance from a Clearwater Auto Accident Attorney

 When renting a car in Florida, many people aren’t sure of what coverage they have.
 Especially for those who are on vacation and unfamiliar with Florida insurance laws.
 There are many major differences between Florida and most of the other states when it comes to insurance payouts and rental agreements.

-Contact Winters & Yonker, P.A., a local Tampa law office, for help with your case.
-As local attorneys, we can help you while you focus on your recovery.
+Contact Winters & Yonker, P.A., a local Clearwater law office, for help with your case.
+As personal injury attorneys in Clearwater, we can help you while you focus on your recovery.
 Reach out to our offices now for a consultation.